arangodb/docs/3.9/indexing-working-with-indexes.md

 <!-- arangod/V8Server/v8-vocindex.cpp -->

-Loads suitable indexes of this collection into Memory.
+Loads suitable indexes of this collection into memory.
 `collection.loadIndexesIntoMemory()`

 This function tries to cache index entries of this collection in main memory.